Principal Mechanical Engineer (Energy)

 Create job alert

-What if you could do the kind of work the world needs?
 At WSP, you can access our global scale, contribute to landmark projects and connect with the brightest minds in your field to do the best work of your life.
 You can embrace your curiosity in a culture that celebrates new ideas and diverse perspectives.
 You can experience a world of opportunity and the chance to shape a career as unique as you.

-A Little More About Your Role: We are seeking a Principal Mechanical Engineer to join our Energy Transition Team.
-Working as part of a large engineering group you will lead the development of mechanical designs on a wide range of energy projects from initial inception through development, construction, operation and decommissioning.
-Projects include conventional power plants, energy‑from‑waste plants, industrial facilities and carbon capture schemes.
-Our team’s expertise covers all thermal generation and conversion technologies and includes novel, first‑of‑a‑kind concepts and other low or zero‑carbon technologies such as future fuels and carbon capture, utilisation and storage.
+We are seeking a Principal Mechanical Engineer to join our Energy Transition Team.
+Working as part of a large engineering group you will lead the development of mechanical designs on a wide range of energy projects from initial inception through development, construction, operation and de‑commissioning.
+Projects include conventionally powered plants, energy‑from‑waste plants, industrial facilities and carbon capture schemes.

-Working together with private developers, power utilities, government bodies, banks, contracting agencies and OEMs we safely deliver projects whilst meeting and exceeding client expectations.
+Our team’s expertise covers all thermal generation and conversion technologies and includes novel, first‑of‑a‑kind concepts and low‑ or zero‑carbon technology such as future fuels and carbon capture, utilisation and storage.
+Working together with private developers, power utilities, government bodies, banks, lending agencies, contractors and OEMs we safely deliver projects whilst meeting and exceeding client expectations.

-You should be experienced in the delivery of concept, FEED and detail design work, and familiar with working for an OEM, engineering, procurement and construction (EPC) contractor or a similar organisation.
-Experience of working in operations and maintenance (O&M) and an understanding of asset integrity processes and procedures would be highly advantageous to help support our clients with technical advice on their existing facilities and operational plant.
+You should be experienced in the delivery of concept, FEED and detail design work and be familiar with working for an OEM, Engineering, Procurement and Construction (EPC) contractor or a similar organisation.
+Experience in Operations and Maintenance (O&M) and an understanding of asset integrity processes and procedures would be highly advantageous to help support our clients with technical advice on their existing facilities and operational plant.
 You should have knowledge of gas turbine and preferably reciprocating engine power‑train solutions.
+Location is flexible across our UK office network.

 In This Role You Will Be